The Power of Mediation

 Have you had the pleasure of working with LaMeka?
 If so, please share how she has made a positive impact on you personally and professionally.

 There are times when leaders must act as a mediator to de-escalate and resolve conflict between team members.
-If the situation worsens, it may take the power of mediation to resolve the conflict.
+If the situation persists or worsens, it may take the power of mediation to resolve the conflict.
 If so, consider consulting a skilled mediator.

 Leaders don't